Does thyroid disease cause depression?

 #1.
 The fact that hypothyroid patients and depressed patients exhibit similar symptoms.

 #2.
-The fact that depressive symptoms may be eliminated in some patients with the use of thyroid hormones.
+The fact that depressive symptoms may be eliminated in some patients with the use of thyroid hormones/medications.

 #3.
-The fact that thyroid hormone can be given as a stand-alone depression medication even instead of anti-depressants.
+The fact that thyroid hormone can be given as a stand-alone depression medication and in place of anti-depressants.

 #4.
-The fact that thyroid hormones influence serotonin production in brain tissue and this is the same target which anti-depressants and other depression medications target.
+The fact that thyroid hormones influence serotonin production in brain tissue which is the same mechanism of action as prescription anti-depressants medications.

 When you have this much smoke there is a tendency to scream fire, but why then do so many studies show conflicting results regarding the connection between thyroid disease and depression?

 Much of this may have to do with the fact that we still don’t really fully understand depression.

 Like many diseases, it’s probably best to consider depression as a side effect that can be caused by multiple different types of disease states or medical conditions.

 Instead of thinking of depression as a primary condition, it may be best to consider it as a side effect of some other problem or a manifestation of some other disease.